 For children who experience domestic violence, home is not a safe or happy place.
-Every year as many as 3.3 million children in the United States see or hear their mothers being hit, pushed, kicked, thrown down stairs, verbally abused, or murdered.
+Every year as many as 3.3 million children in the United States see or hear their loved one being hit, pushed, kicked, thrown down stairs, verbally abused or murdered.
 The effects of what they witness can be devastating and long-lasting.

 Witnessing domestic violence causes physical and emotional harm to children.
 Children may feel frightened, anxious, depressed, or angry.
 Often they feel guilty, as if somehow it was their fault.
 Some children feel withdrawn, while others become aggressive, copying the abuser’s behavior.
 They may feel pressure to choose which parent to love, or feel torn between love and anger toward the abuser.

-VIBS offers counseling for children as young as 31/2 who have witnessed domestic violence or homicide.
+VIBS offers counseling for children as young as age 3 who have witnessed violence.
+Counseling consists of:

 - Trauma-Focused Cognitive Behavioral Therapy